 - a.
 If the judgment creditor instructs the collection officer to levy against personal property in the possession of a person other than the judgment debtor, the officer shall serve a copy of the writ of execution personally on the person who has possession of the property. - b.
-The service of the writ of execution shall be effective against:

-- (1) any personal property of the judgment debtor in the custody of the third party at the time of service; and - (2) any additional personal property which the judgment debtor becomes entitled to receive from the time of the levy to the time of the order directing that the property be turned over to the collection officer. - c.
-Service of the collection order on any office of a business shall be effective against any personal property of the judgment debtor in the custody of the business. - d.
+The service of the writ of execution shall be effective against: - (1) any personal property of the judgment debtor in the custody of the third party at the time of service; and - (2) any additional personal property which the judgment debtor becomes entitled to receive from the time of the levy to the time of the order directing that the property be turned over to the collection officer. - c.
+Service of the writ of execution on any office of a business shall be effective against any personal property of the judgment debtor in the custody of the business. - d.
 During the time the levy is in effect, the third party holding custody of personal property subject to the collection order shall hold the property pending order of the court and shall not honor any other demand for the property. - e.
-Any time within 30 days after levy, the creditor may make a motion pursuant to the court rules for an order directing that the property be turned over to the collection officer. - f.
-Banks and financial institutions may assess a fee of no more than \$25 per levy against the judgment debtor.
+The creditor may make a motion pursuant to the court rules for an order directing that the property be turned over to the collection officer. - f.
+Banks and financial institutions may assess a fee of no more than \$25 per levy against the judgment debtor, provided: - (1) the debtor's account contains more than \$25; and - (2) the funds in the account are not exempt from levy.